venicegeo/pzsvc-catalog/startup.md

 * event=true (optional) (this causes the catalog to post a Piazza event each time a new scene is harvested.
 This is not recommended for the initial harvest, but may be done in subsequent harvests when the number of harvested scenes is lower)

 ## Setting up recurring harvests
-Call the harvest operation with one additional parameter:
+Call the harvest operation as per [Subsequent harvests](#subsequent-harvests) with one additional parameter:
 * recurring=true

 When this is done, the image catalog will set up the following:
 * service
 * event type
-* event (with cron of something like every 24h)
+* event (with cron of something like every 1h)
 * trigger to call the service when the event fires

 When this is working right, the following will occur: